-Macro-economic factors as well as proper execution of operational policies and procedures can have an effect on additions charged to the provision.
+Macro-economic factors as well as proper execution of operational policies and procedures have a significant effect on additions to the allowance charged to the provision.
 Higher unemployment levels, higher gasoline prices and higher prices for staple items can potentially have a significant effect.
-While overall macro-economic factors were still unfavorable during the first six months of 2012, the Company is focused on continuing operational improvements within the collections area.
-Market share gains and specific stimulus funds directly benefitting many of the Company's customers were also positive as related to credit results.
+While overall macro-economic factors were still somewhat unfavorable during the first three months of fiscal 2013, the Company is focused on continuing operational improvements within the collections area as well as market share gains which can be a positive factor in the Company's collection efforts.